inkarkat/vim-PatternsOnText/README.md

   /c flag.
 - FIX: Many :Substitute... commands did not yet check for read-only or unmodifiable buffer and instead printed an ugly multi-line error.
+- :SubstituteChoices: Also offer "no" and "last as ..." choices if the :s\_c flag is given, to offer feature parity with built-in :substitute.

 ##### 2.01    15-Aug-2017
 - Add :SubstituteUnless variant of :SubstituteIf.